Posts

 A December Miscellany

+Why a blogpost today?
 Where should I begin?
 (Where does anyone begin?)

-This year I’m awash in memories of Christmases past.
-My three daughters showed up on Sunday to make cookies and help us pick out a tree — just my girls and no boyfriends, which is rare!
+On Sunday, my three daughters came over to make cookies and help us pick out a tree — just my girls and no boyfriends (which is rare!).
 I always enjoy seeing the whole noisy bunch of them, but it was a joy to see my trio hanging out and talking together.
-Then — they were gone, leaving a completely naked tree standing in the living room, and a million memories of their younger years bumping around inside my heart.
-(I decided to feel grateful and happy instead of bereft.)

-I’ve also found myself awash in memories of my childhood.
+Lately I’ve been awash in memories of my childhood.
 For years I’ve wanted to write a Christmas story to share with my family — something about the Port Orford cedar that stood in our front yard.
 This is me, setting a marker.
+Why not write it?

-And I really, really want you to read this poem, “Christmas Mail,” by the phenomenal Ted Kooser.
+And, I really, really want you to read this poem, “Christmas Mail,” by the phenomenal Ted Kooser.

-Besides, I just spent an hour making one of my favorite quotes pretty so I could share it with a group — and now I can share it with you, too.
+Is that enough for a blog post?
+Mostly, I just spent an hour making one of my favorite quotes pretty so I could share it with my women’s circle — and now I can share it with you, too.